Executive Physicals: 5 Differences of Hospitals vs. Concierge Medicine

-While some companies only offer them to executives (hence the name), other companies are discovering the value of offering them beyond the C-Suite, from top salespeople to directors, to just anyone with an indispensable skill set.
+Some companies only offer them to executives (hence the name).
+Other companies offer them beyond the C-Suite to anyone with an indispensable skill set.

 Maybe you are a small business CEO who can’t afford to have a major health problem.